 2. Siberian Husky

-If you need a guard dog, this one is not for you.
+If you need a guard dog, this Husky Breed is not for you.
 Siberians are very affectionate to humans and animals alike.
 Smaller than the Malamute, they range in weight between 35 and 60 pounds. with a height at the shoulders between 20 and 23 inches.
 They have a smaller head, a closer setting of the ears and eyes, and can have a varying eye color.
 Their eyes can be brown or blue and they can even have one of each.
 They howl rather than bark and are known to be vocal.
 Stubborn disposition is the norm and it will take an experienced handler to train a Siberian.

 4. Labrador Husky

-Don’t be confused by the name of this breed.
+Don’t be confused by the name of this Husky breed.
 They are not a cross between the retriever and a Husky; they are a breed all their own.
 The Labrador Husky has inherited some features of its distant cousin, the wolf, which gives it the most wolf-like appearance of all the huskies.
 They are medium to large in size with a very even temperament.
 Their prey drive is strong, so the introduction of other family pets must be done with care.
 They are prone to some health issues that include hip dysplasia.

 5. Miniature Husky

 Standing at a maximum height of 16 inches at the shoulder and reaching a maximum weight of 35 pounds, this little guy is bred to look like a Siberian.
-They are loving and loyal family dogs but less active than the larger breeds of Husky.
+They are loving and loyal family dogs but less active than the larger type of Husky breeds.
 The Miniatures have a variety of colors to their coat.
 They can be black and white, grey and white, or red and white.
 Piebald is also a possibility for coat color.
 Like their Siberian cousin, the Miniatures also have a stubborn streak.

 6. Greenland Dog